-If you like eggplant, you've come to the right place.
-In addition to all the eggplant recipes mentioned above be sure to check out our Italian pickled eggplant and this pasta alla Siciliana recipe.
+If you like eggplant, you’ve come to the right place.
+In addition to all the eggplant recipes mentioned above be sure to check out our Italian pickled eggplant, baba ganoush, and pasta alla Siciliana recipes.

 If you’ve enjoyed this recipe for roasted eggplant with tomato sauce, or any recipe on this site, we want to know so tell us in the comments below.
 We would love to hear how you did and it’s nice to show others as well.
 Thanks!